opspec-pkgs/azure.appservice.plan.create/README.md

 # problem statement
-creates an azure appservice plan (if doesn't already exist)
+creates an azure appservice plan (if it doesn't already exist)

 # example usage